Schedule

 • A million subscribers doesn't happen by accident.
 A notable panel of highly-accomplished YouTubers with massive followings will break down the strategy behind scaling a YouTube channel from scrappy to seven figures, covering content formats, thumbnail, and title tactics to the algorithm shifts creators need to know about.
 This session is for brands and creators serious about growing on YouTube, with concrete tactics you can apply to your next upload instead of vague growth advice.

 • Freelancing sounds like freedom until you're chasing invoices and pitching into a void.
 This session shares the highlight reels of three successful full-time freelancers who've built sustainable careers in outdoor media.
-Heather Balogh-Rochefort, Corey Buhay, and Sucheta Rawal will share what actually pays the bills, how they land repeat clients, and the systems that keep them sane when work is unpredictable.
-Whether you're just starting out or looking to level-up an established freelance business.
+Three successful freelance outdoor gear writers/editors will share what actually pays the bills, how they land repeat clients, and the systems that keep them sane when work is unpredictable.
+This talk is ideal for both folks just starting out or looking to level-up an established freelance business.

 • Resale, repair, and recommerce programs are no longer a nice-to-have, they're a growing piece of the outdoor business model.
 Three brands from across the industry will break down what it actually takes to build a program that pays off, from logistics and pricing to customer perception and brand loyalty.
 This session offers a grounded look at the real ROI behind circular business models, for brands weighing whether recommerce is worth the investment or still figuring out how to make it work.